USDA-ARS-GBRU/q2_itsxpress/README.rst

 -------------------

-This software is a work of the United States Department of Agriculture, Agricultural Research Service.
-17 U.S.C.
-Section 105 states that "Copyright protection under this title is not available for any work of the United States Government".
-While I anticipate that this work will be released under a CC0 public domain attribution, only the USDA 	ARS Office of Technology transfer has the authority to make that determination.
+This software is a work of the United States Department of Agriculture, Agricultural Research Service and is released under a Creative Commons CC0 public domain attribution.

 .. _ITSxpress: https://github.com/USDA-ARS-GBRU/itsxpress
 .. _ITSx: http://microbiology.se/software/itsx/